Skip to content

 Winter Sports

 If skiing powder is your thing, Park City has you covered.
 With 426 downhill trails across 9,326 acres and numerous spots to Nordic ski, there are limitless possibilities.
 These numbers partially explain why the U.S. Ski and Snowboard team is headquartered in Park City.
-Other reasons include unbeatable proximity, quality of recreational opportunities and quality of life.
+Other reasons include unbeatable proximity, recreational opportunities and quality of life.

 For après ski, Park City is the place to be.